 Better Options for Travel Rewards Credit Cards

-Barclaycard Arrival Plus™ World Elite MasterCard®: This card will earn you 2x miles on all purchases and comes with a great limited time sign-on bonus, where you can earn earn 50,000 bonus miles after you make $3,000 in purchases in the first 90 days — that's enough to redeem for a $500 travel statement credit.
+Barclaycard Arrival Plus™ World Elite MasterCard®: This card will earn 2x miles on all purchases and comes with a great limited time sign-on bonus, where you can earn earn 50,000 bonus miles after you spend $3,000 on purchases in the first 90 days — that's enough to redeem for a $500 travel statement credit.
 This card offers excellent flexibility in redeeming your miles because you can redeem for purchases with any airline or hotel.
 Furthermore, cardholders will get 5% of their miles back everytime they make a redemption.
-This card comes with an annual fee of $89, which is waived the first year.
+This card comes with an annual fee of $89 - waived first year.

-Chase Sapphire Preferred® Card: With this card, you'll earn a steady 2 points per dollar spent on travel and dining, and then 1 point per dollar on all other purchases.
-A total of 55,000 bonus points can be earned with new card enrollment; 50,000 can be earned after spending $4,000 on purchases in the first 3 months of account opening; and another 5,000 bonus points can be earned after an authorized user is added to the account and makes a purchase in the first 3 months.
-The annual fee of $95 is waived the first year.
+Chase Sapphire Preferred® Card: With this card, you'll 2x points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+A total of 55,000 bonus points can be earned with new card enrollment; earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.; and another 5,000 bonus points can be earned after an authorized user is added to the account and makes a purchase in the first 3 months.
+There is an annual fee of $0 for the First Year, then $95

-Capital One® Venture® Rewards Credit Card: Similarly to the Barclaycard Arrival Plus, this card will earn you 2 miles per dollar on every purchase.
-What makes this card different is the lower annual fee ($59, waived the first year) and the slightly lower variable APR.
-The Venture Rewards card comes with a one-time bonus of 40,000 miles once you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel, and you can redeem miles for any travel purchase of any amount.
+Capital One® Venture® Rewards Credit Card: Similarly to the Barclaycard Arrival Plus™ World Elite MasterCard®, this card will earn you 2 miles per dollar on every purchase.
+What makes this card different is the lower annual fee $0 intro for first year; $59 after that and the slightly lower variable APR.
+The Capital One® Venture® Rewards Credit Card comes with a one-time bonus of 40,000 miles once you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel, and you can redeem miles for any travel purchase of any amount.

 *Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.